realXtend/tundra/readme.txt

 Compiling
 ---------
 Solutions are provided for Visual Studio 8 and 9.
 Install dependencies and make sure Visual Studio can find them.
 Dependencies can also be installed to external_libs directory.
+CMake build files also exist.
+See documentation/cmake.txt for more information.

 Dependencies